 We must be able to make wise decisions on whether or not the information we take in is misleading propaganda or monumental developments.
 Does it affect the future security and welfare of our nation?
-Or is the current outrage, scandal or crisis de jour` nothing more than political agenda?
+Or is the current outrage, scandal or crisis du jour, nothing more than political agenda?

-My profession of faith does not preclude me from doing so, nor should it.
+My profession of faith does not preclude me from logical reasoning.
 On the contrary, the Bible teaches that we are to seek wisdom (Proverbs 3:13-20).

 Discussions of politics, for the most part, can leave a bad taste in most peoples’ mouths.
-Unless of course, we happen the discussion is occurring with those who we agree.
+Unless of course, the discussion is occurring with those whom we are in agreement.
 Although that may be satisfying to our sense of “correctness,” it does nothing to challenge our thinking.
 Christians must not be afraid to participate in a debate with those whom we disagree.

 We should, and we must pray for wisdom for ourselves as well as our elected officials.

 Whether or not you agree with the decisions our President has made, consider the five words that President Trump told Pastor Ramiro Pena are “some of the most important words he’s every heard.”
 “I-Am-Praying-For-You.”

 …The earnest prayer of a righteous person has great power and produces wonderful results.
 James 5:16

 I admit I had my particular opinions regarding who would and would not make a good leader for this great nation.
 Like all others, they were nothing more than opinions.
 So I prayed for wisdom – for myself and our citizens, for God’s protection and His will.
 I chose not to pray for “my” guy to win.

 I will not share whether President Trump was my guy.
 He was perhaps the most unlikely of candidates, so I have to believe he was the man God chose to achieve His purpose.